 The Group works in close association with the Department of Conservation, Environment Canterbury and the Waimakariri District Council, and in 2005, it became an incorporated society.
 There are currently over 80 people on the Group’s email list.

 Awareness campaigns, regular trapping and bird monitoring began in earnest in 2004.
-Since that time, annual surveys of numbers and breeding success indicate that bird populations on the managed portion of the river are at least holding their own.
+Since that time, annual surveys of numbers and breeding success indicate that bird populations on the managed portion of the river have improved over recent years and are at least holding their own.

 In the past major funding has come from: